Louise Sauvage: Recognition

 Sauvage was the Australian Paralympian of the Year in 1994, 1996, 1997 and 1998.
 She was also the Australian Institute of Sport (AIS) Athlete of the year in 1997 and in 2001 inducted into the AIS 'Best of the Best'.
-In 1998, she was a winner of the Australian of the Year Awards in the ABIGGRIUOP National Sports Award category.
+In 1998, she won the Australian of the Year Award in the ABIGGRIUOP National Sports Award category.
 In 2000, Sauvage was named the Female Athlete of the Year in the Sport Australia Awards.
 In 2000, she was named the "World Sportsperson of the Year with a Disability" at the first Laureus Sports Awards held in Monte Carlo.
 In 1999 and 2000, she was named the International Female Athlete of the Year.
-She received an Australian Sports Medal in 2000.
+She was awarded the Australian Sports Medal in 2000.

 At the 2000 Summer Paralympics in Sydney, Sauvage lit the cauldron during the opening ceremonies for the games.
 In 2004, Sauvage carried the Australian flag into the stadium at the 2004 Summer Paralympics.

 In 2001, the State Transit Authority named a SuperCat ferry after Sauvage.
 The Louise Sauvage Pathway, a 6.3 km wheelchair-accessible bicycle and walking path within Sydney Olympic Park, is also named in her honour.
 Sauvage and New South Wales Treasurer Michael Egan christened the park on 6 March 2003.

-She was inducted into the Sport Australia Hall of Fame in 2007.
-In 2009, we was awarded Legend status in the New South Wales Hall of Champions.
+She was inducted onto the Victorian Honour Roll of Women in 2001 and into the Sport Australia Hall of Fame in 2007.
+In 2009, Sauvage was awarded Legend status in the New South Wales Hall of Champions.
 In 2011, she was one of the first people to be inducted into the Australian Paralympian Hall of Fame, along with Frank Ponta and George Bedbrook.
 In 2012, she was inducted into the International Paralympic Hall of Fame.
 In 2014, she was inducted into the Athletics Australia Hall of Fame and the Sydney Olympic Park Athletic Centre Path of Champions.

 In November 2018, Sauvage was awarded Sport NSW Coach of the Year.
 Young Athlete of the Year with a Disability.
 In 2019, Sauvage was made a Legend in the Sport Australia Hall of Fame.
 She became the first Australian Paralympian to be awarded Legend status.

 Sauvage was awarded Paralympics Australia 2020 Coach of the Year.

-In November 2021, she was awarded New South Wales Institute of Sport Coach if the Year.
+In November 2021, she was awarded New South Wales Institute of Sport Coach of the Year.
+In 2025, she was an inaugural inductee of the Stadium Australia Hall of Fame.

 Several Paralympians cite Sauvage as inspiring them to become athletes, including wheelchair racer Kurt Fearnley.